DJayalath/music_cleaner/README.md

 ## What does it do?
 ### Extraction
 - Scans given folder for files and subfolders
-- Recursively copies music files (extensions .flac, .mp3, .webm) from subfolders to root folder
+- Recursively copies music files with specified extensions from subfolders to root folder
 - Deletes all subfolders
 ### Renaming
 - Collects track title and artist name from file metadata